-Students completely withdrawing from the University on or before the 60 percent point of the fall or spring semesters will receive a pro-rata refund of tuition, fees, room and board.
+Students completely withdrawing from the University on or before the 60 percent point of the fall (Fall A & Fall B combined) or spring (Spring A & Spring B combined) semesters will receive a pro-rata refund of tuition, fees, room and board.
 There will be NO REFUND of any charges after the 60 percent point.
 The student must contact the Office of the Registrar to initiate a withdrawal.